 It’s just that my healthy arsenal looks a lot different than a huge bag of food, let me show you.

-Hand Sanitizer – I detest hand sanitizer, normally, I am all about introducing our bodies to some germs.
+Hand Sanitizer – I detest hand sanitizer, normally, I am all about introducing my body to germs.
 Germs are good.
 Go play in the dirt, it will build your immune system.
 Traveling by plane, however, is a different story.
 I get a little creeped out by the germs lurking on a plane, so I love this little spray bottle of essential oils.
 I spray down my tray table as soon as I get into my seat.
 Bonus, it smells amazing!
 You can get Eco Kindness entire travel collection here.

-I started flying with these essential oils about a year ago and I am so sad that I didn’t think of it earlier, they make everything so much better.
+I started flying with essential oils about a year ago and I am so sad that I didn’t think of it earlier.
 My life is profoundly better because of peppermint and lavender essential oil.
 Seriously.

 I am the weird girl, in the aisle seat, sniffing peppermint oil to settle my stomach, and lavender oil to calm me down.
 Sometimes, I will even rub a little lavender oil on my scarf, so I can sniff it through the whole flight.
 This is also beneficial if you have a smelly seat mate.

 Flying bothers my stomach, I am not alone in this.
 Flying, as it turns out, is actually really difficult on digestion.
 I try to eat light on the day I am flying.
 When my stomach is really queasy I simply spray some bitters in my mouth and PRESTO!
 I feel so much better.
 My favorite brand is Urban Moonshine, and naturally I love the travel size.
 You can read more about the benefit of bitters here.